aamarnath1/Enefit-Predicting-Energy-Behavior-of-Prosumers/README.md

 ## Research Methodology
 Our project involves:
-1. **Data Cleaning**: Processing and organizing the energy consumption and production data, as well as market prices and weather data.
+1. **Data Cleaning**: Processing and organizing the energy consumption, production data, market prices, and weather data.
 2. **Exploratory Data Analysis (EDA)**: Identifying key trends and patterns in the data using Pandas and visualization libraries such as Matplotlib and Seaborn.
-3. **Model Development**: Implementing machine learning models to predict energy behavior, including feature engineering and model validation.
+3. **Model Development**: Implementing linear, GAM, Decision Trees, and XGBoost to predict energy behavior, including feature engineering and model validation.

 ## Key Findings
-- The developed model accurately forecasts energy consumption and production patterns for Estonian prosumers.
+- Our XGBoost model accurately forecasts Estonian prosumers' energy consumption and production patterns with a RMSE of 147.4 and MSE of 56.6
 - Addressing energy imbalance helps in efficient energy management and planning.

 ## Future Work